SamiraBriongos/Clonebuster/source/README.md

 Enclave/Enclave.cpp

 Once the app is running, it will permanently run (while (1)) and request for user input M that refers to the number of ways to be monitored out of the total number of ways for each set of experiments.
+If no input is given, no output will be generated.
-As a result, the app has to be manually killed once the desired amount of data has been collected.
+As a result, the app has to be manually killed once the desired experiments have been executed.
+**Warning** The same instance can be used for multiple experiments.
+This avoids generating and validating the eviction sets for every single experiment as they take time, and this step is expected to be executed just once in a realistic environment, i.e. the enclave does not need to be finished between consecutive calls.

 ```
 **NOTE** Building the Spoiler sets takes around 4 minutes, however building the eviction sets takes different amounts of